-- 13. That, all efforts engaged by the Applicant has yield no fruits at all and it is now stuck on the matters related to compliance of the Business Registration and Licensing Agency's requirements. - 14.
-That, the current law (available statutes) administration and guiding matters related to Companies' affairs do not provide means to deal with the paid up share in the event the whereabouts of the owners of such shares is known or impossible to locate. - 15.That, it is the requirement by Business Registration and Licensing Agency that all registered under it, to be updated and duly uploaded onto ORS system before 31st day of December in the year 2019 A.D - 16.Sequel to the above, it is set by Business Registration and Licensing Agency that all Companies which shall fail to comply with the above requirement, shall be struck out of the register with an immediate effect. - 17.That, for the purposes of foregoing and since the whereabouts of the 2nd Respondent is untraceable, she must be removed from the register of the Company's members.
+- 12. That, all efforts engaged by the Applicant has yield no fruit at all and it is now stuck on the matters related to compliance of the BRELA's requirement. - 13.
+That, the current law (available statutes) administering and guiding matters related to companies' affairs do not provides means to deal with the paid up share in the event the whereabouts of the owners of such shares is unknown or impossible to locate. - 14.
+That, it is the requirement by BRELA that all companies registered under it, to be update and duly uploaded onto ORS system before 31st day of December in the year 2019 A. D. - 15.
+Sequel to the above, it is set by BRELA that all companies which shall fail to comply with the above requirement, shall be struck out of the registered with an immediate effect. - 16.
+That, the Applicant herein is still operational and would still wish to continue its operations in Tanzania.